noPerfection/service/PROXY.md

 # Proxy
-The proxies are auxiliary services.
+The proxies are special services that operate before independent services.
-They do some operation on the request before independent services.

-The proxies could be used for validation, authentication, authorization, load-balancing.
+If the user request passes the proxy handling, then it's forwarded.

-Proxies can be organized as a chain of proxies.
+Proxies are organized as a chain.
-The proxy B receives a message only if proxy A succeeded.
+A user request comes to proxy A.
+If it passes the condition, then proxy A forwards to proxy B.
+If the request passes the condition, then it's forwarded to the independent service.

-As auxiliary service, proxies must always forward the messages.
+**Proxies either reject or forward the messages.
-Therefore, proxies must have the destination to forward the message.

-## Parent-child relationship
+So, don't set the business logic in the proxies**.

+Examples of the proxies are
+* validation,
+* authentication,
+* authorization,
+* load-balancing,
+* and many more...

-Even though the proxies are spawned by the parent proxies.
+The proxies are started by the independent service.
-There is possible to create a proxy that will manage the parent too.
+But it's possible to manage the parent from the proxy itself.

-For example, the proxies of the *rely* category could manage the independent services.
+Think, independent service as the parent and proxy as a child.
+When a parent gets old, a child has to look after it.

+Such proxies are classified in the *reliability* category.

 But what is the proxy category?

 ## Category
+As said earlier, proxies can be set as a chain.
 When there is a proxy chain, there must be some order of the proxies.

-By behavior, the proxies are classified into categories.
-And the proxies are ordered by default on its category.
+To easily set the valid order, we categorize the proxies by their purpose.

+This order helps us to invalid requests as soon as possible without over laying computer.

 The categories are:
 * *entry* &ndash; proxies set a different protocol for receiving data.
 Use `PairExternal` method.